 Yep….
 The dogs have smashed into the doors once too often, and they have now been ripped well and truly off their hinges.
 (The kick boards were pulled out in the chaos, too).
 SIGH!
-The area around where the hinge attaches to the doors has split so now the hinge won’t stay in place, meaning the doors are essentially useless.
+The area around where the hinge attaches to the doors has split.
+So now the hinge won’t stay in place, meaning the dogs destroyed the doors.
 We can’t attach the hinges and have the doors opening the other way, as there aren’t spaces for the hinges to sit that way on the appliances.

 As much as we would love to be able to get rid of the black high gloss and replace it with something brighter, which is easier to clean, and which wouldn’t show up every mark, we can’t afford to do that right now.
 Instead, we will just replace the broken kitchen doors.
 I’ve already sourced some at a great price From Kitchen Warehouse.

 The good news for us is that when we do have the money, we don’t need to buy kitchen units – We will be able to just replace the doors and end panels.
 I have blogged previously about my grand plans for the kitchen – I want to add a family room extension to the back of the house, and really open up the kitchen into a bigger, brighter space.
 I’d love something like these Ivory units, minus the glass ones.
 (Nobody needs to see my mis-matched cups)!

 Our kitchen is a fairly decent size already – we have plenty of cupboard space.
 At the moment, our appliances are all built in.
 While this creates a beautiful, sleek look, we have found it a complete nightmare when it comes to appliances.
 Built in appliances just aren’t as efficient, and they cost a lot more than their freestanding counterparts.
 With that in mind, I think we would probably have a freestanding American fridge freezer, a freestanding washing machine, dryer and dishwasher.
 This will save money both on the cost of appliances, and having fewer doors to replace.